-Avascular necrosis refers to disrupted blood supply to an area of the body, which results in that area dying (necrosis).
-In the shoulder, the humeral head (the ball of the shoulder joint) may lose blood supply due to disease, traumatic injuries and other causes.
-Without blood supply, the bone will slowly collapse, becoming uneven and causing arthritis.
+Avascular necrosis refers to the disrupted blood supply to an area of the body, which results in that area dying (necrosis).
+In the shoulder, the humeral head (the ball of the shoulder joint) may lose blood supply due to disease, traumatic injuries, and other causes.
+Without a blood supply, the bone will slowly collapse, becoming uneven and causing arthritis.

 Shoulder Arthritis Symptoms